plengqui/SportidentTinymesh/README.md

 # Technologies used
 ## Tinymesh
 The radio units communicate using a widely used and well supported mesh radio protocol from Radiocrafts called Tinymesh.
 They use the 169 MHz band, which implies wavelengths of almost 2 meters.
 Thus they have very good propagation even through dense and wet forest.
 Distances of 1,5 km per hop have been tested with continuous operation through hilly forest with 500mW effect and Slim Jim antennas.
 Tinymesh is a self-configuring, self-healing, monitorable mesh technology, implemented in a small surface-mounted component containing both transceiver and protocol logic.
+Nodes in a Tinymesh network can be of two types: Router or Gateway.
+There is only one Gateway per network.
+All serial data sent from Rounters are automatically routed to the Gateway.
 The [Tinymesh datasheet](docs/RCxxxxHP-TM_Data_Sheet.pdf) from Radiocrafts contains everything we need to know in this project, from an overview of the solution to detailed explanation of the protocol and packet formats.
 I have highlighted the parts of the datasheet that are relevant to this project and added some annotations.
 The specific module we use is RC1701(HP)-TM, whose default operating frequency is 169.40625 MHz with max effect of 500mW.
 This radio band is unlicensed in most european countries, including [Sweden](https://www.pts.se/sv/Bransch/Radio/Radiotillstand/Undantag-fran-tillstandsplikt/):
 >88 § 169,400–169,475 MHz: Radiosändare för ospecificerat tillämpningsområde.
 Högsta effekt: 500 mW e.r.p.
 Kanaldelning: Upp till 50 kHz.
 Sändningscykel: < 1 %